 Depending on the time you’ve scheduled your ceremony, we might have to rush to take advantage of daylight for post-ceremony photos.
 If you’re getting married in winter (when days are shorter) or later in the evening (and it’s almost dark when the ceremony is finished), you’re basically guaranteeing yourself a shortage of photo opportunities if you wait until the ceremony to see each other.
 We know, we know, we said it’s not our place to change your minds about whether or not to do a “first look.”
-But it IS our place, as your photographers, to set some realistic expectations for your collection of wedding photos, and if we can’t take any bride and groom portraits until after dark but you LOVE that beautiful “magic hour” light, we’re in a bit of a pickle, no?
+But it IS our place, as your photographers, to set some realistic expectations for your collection of wedding photos, and if we can’t take any couple’s portraits until after dark but you LOVE that beautiful “magic hour” light, we’re in a bit of a pickle, no?
 Just something else to think about.
 And if you REALLY, REALLY don’t want to do a first look, then consider bumping up your ceremony time to a little earlier in the day.
 Or, understand you’ll only have nighttime photos of the two of you together, and know that your photographer is probably going to have to use flash for family portraits.

 5. Bridal hair and makeup is fresh earlier in the day!

-It’s less likely that your bridal party/family/you will be drunk already.
+It’s less likely that your wedding party/family/you will be drunk already.
 Enough said.